yasserzs3/Data_Science_Project/README.md

 ## Reproducing Results 🔁 <a name="reproducing-results"></a>

-We have deployed our model into the huggingface platform <br />
+We have deployed our Logistic Regression With under Sampling Model into the huggingface platform <br />

 Model Link https://huggingface.co/spaces/FerasOo/stroke_prediction <br />